 One of the best parts of running this website is hearing from authors I haven’t met before.
 Tagan Shepard reached out to me earlier this month to tell me about her upcoming release, Visiting Hours.

-She was kind enough to agree to write a guest post and to offer a free copy of Visiting Hours to one lucky winner.
+She was kind enough to agree to write a guest post.

 Please welcome Tagan Shepard.